American Indian languages * American Indian tribes * American Indian website

 Although stress is less pronounced than it is in English, it is still present.
 Generally speaking, the stress is on the first syllable of a Comanche word.
 When the stress falls in a different place, it is usually marked with an acute accent like á or ó, as in Spanish.

-Comanche Pronunciation and Vocabulary Resources
+Comanche Indian Pronunciation and Vocabulary Resources

-Abenaki words
+Comanche words

 Comanche picture dictionary